• Skip to main content

 Southern Cornbread and Biscuit Dressing in a clear baking dish with a napkin, thyme sprig, wooden spoon and salt and pepper by it.

-I grew up watching my mom make this Southern-style cornbread dressing and loved helping her crumble up the biscuits and cornbread in prep for it the recipe.
-I would secretly sneak off with bites off the sheet tray as they were drying out over the day too, but I am also pretty sure I wasn't the only one doing that either.
+I grew up watching my mom make this Southern-style cornbread dressing and loved helping her crumble up the buttermilk biscuits and cast iron skillet cornbread in prep for it the recipe.
+I would secretly sneak with bites off the sheet tray as they were drying out over the day too...but I am also pretty sure I wasn't the only one doing that either.
 I couldn't resist!

 This recipe is super super easy to make and everyone will love it.
 Great for the holidays but also as a side dish all year long!